Singapore Summer Internship

 What’s in it for you?

-By taking part you’ll be ready to compete in today’s competitive global business environment.
-You’ll get the unique opportunity to:
+By taking part you will be ready to compete in today’s competitive global business environment.
+You will get the unique opportunity to:

 - Differentiate yourself and your CV